 We accept payments by bank transfer (BACS) or UK cheque and PayPal.
 We do not accept credit or debit cards.

 We are able to produce most of our products in large quantities.
-A discount is normally available on orders of 15 or more units of the same type.
-The actual discount applied will depend on both the type of product ordered and the total value of the order including shipping.
+A discount is sometimes available on orders of 15 or more units of the same type, depending on both the type of product ordered and the total value of the order including shipping.
 To qualify, goods must be paid for by either bank transfer (BACS) or by cheque.

-If you wish to place an order that you believe would qualify for a bulk discount, please contact us for a quote.
+If you wish to apply for a discount, please request this when you contact us for a quote.